Categories

 “I’m very concerned that we don’t make movies that are original anymore.” — Robert Zemeckis

 It’s his birthday today.
-While Robert Zemeckis has gone on to be a bazillionaire and one of the most successful producers in Hollywood, he started off small and rowdy – with two films I love love LOVE – first, I … Continue reading
+While Robert Zemeckis has gone on to be a bazillionaire and one of the most successful producers in Hollywood of fairly middle-brow movies, he started off small and rowdy – with two films I love: first, … Continue reading

 “If it hadn’t been for the videocassette, I may not have had a career at all.” — Kurt Russell